 - Click “Save Settings”

 For security purposes, you can also provide PagerTree with the token Slack provides.
-If using this feature, PagerTree will not create an incident unless the token sent by Slack is the same token that is configured with the integration.
+If using this feature, PagerTree will not create an alert unless the token sent by Slack is the same token that is configured with the integration.
 This protects against spoofing attacks.

 - From the App Page, Copy the Token

 - Paste the Token that you copied from Slack to the Token field.

 - Click “Save”